St. Croix Pellet Stove Control Panel Explained

 Manual Mode

-All functions are controlled manually via the control board
+All functions are managed manually via the control board.

 T-Stat Mode

-The stove turns off when the set temperature is reached and reignites when more heat is needed
+The stove shuts off when it reaches the set temperature and reignites when more heat is needed.

 SmartStat Mode

-Keeps the stove running at heat level 1 after the set temperature is reached
+Keeps the stove running at heat level 1 after reaching the set temperature.

 Diagnostic Capabilities